SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   cx_version: n/a
 ---

-## Idea

-SSR optimization was brought up because we noticed the following issues:
+{% capture version_note %}
+{{ site.version_note_part1 }} 3.0 {{ site.version_note_part2 }}
+{% endcapture %}

+{% include docs/feature_version.html content=version_note %}

+Server-Side Rendering optimization allows you to fine tune your SSR setup, and gives you more ways to resolve potential issues related to memory and failover.

+Without SSR optimization, it is possible for the following to occur:

-- out of memory – in certain (rare) cases, pages cannot be rendered soon enough, SSR takes too much memory and eventually fails.
+- Pages do not render quickly enough, which leads to SSR using too much memory, and eventually it fails.
-- failover - when there's no response in time, a 500 error is returned.
+- A response is not received in time, and an HTTP 500 error is returned.

-These symptoms happen mainly when the system is under heavy load.
-This is often due to an unhealthy implementation (memory leaks) or when the SSR response is not cached.
+Although these scenarios are fairly rare, they usually occur when the system is under heavy load.
+Memory leaks are often the result of issues with the SSR implementation, while failover can happen when the SSR response is not cached.

-For these reasons, in Spartacus version 3.0 and up an optimization engine has been put in place.
-The goals for this engine are as follows:
+The SSR optimization engine addresses these issues as follows:

-- SSR will queue incoming requests
+- The optimization engine queues incoming requests
-- Only the a certain number of queued page will be rendered before the rest of the queue defaults to Client Side Rendering (CSR)
+- Only a certain number of queued pages are rendered before the rest of the queue defaults to Client-Side Rendering (CSR)
-- Pages will be served in SSR if they can be rendered in a given time (timeout)
+- Pages are served in SSR mode if they can be rendered in a given time (that is, within the time that is specified by a timeout)
-- If the engine fallback to CSR because the SSR render was too long, once the SSR page is rendered it will be stored in memory and served with the subsequent request
+- If the engine falls back to CSR because the SSR render takes too long, once the SSR page is rendered, it is stored in memory and served with the subsequent request
-- The CSR app will be server with the `Cache-Control:no-store` header to make sure it is not cached by the caching layer. **Note** CSR renders should never be cached.
+- The CSR app is served with the `Cache-Control:no-store` header to ensure it is not cached by the caching layer.

+  **Note:** CSR renders should never be cached.
-- The rendered SSR pages should be cached (e.g. CDN) to ensure subsequent requests don't hit the SSR server.
-This will reduce the server load and insure as few CSR fallbacks as possible.
+- The rendered SSR pages should be cached (for example, using CDN) to ensure subsequent requests do not hit the SSR server.
+This reduces the server load and reduces CSR fallbacks to the least amount possible.

-The next section will detail how to use this new optimization engine and how to configure it.

-## Decorator includes SSR optimization engine
+## Enabling the SSR Optimization Engine

-To enable SSR performance optimization use the `NgExpressEngineDecorator` decorator in your `server.ts` file.
+To enable the SSR optimization engine, use the `NgExpressEngineDecorator` decorator in your `server.ts` file.
+The following is an example:

 ```ts
 import { ngExpressEngine as engine } from '@nguniversal/express-engine';